-- The District completed the warehouse office building (WOB) and is now leased by Clear Capital and two car rental operators, Hertz and Enterprise.
-The Long Term Parking area was also completed.
-The cost of the WOB project came in at \$6.8 million.
-Occupancy started in January 2017. - During the fifteen-months ended 12/31/17, operations continue to be strong.
-Jet A sales are up with an increase of 25% in gallons sold and 19% in net airside revenue over the previous year. - Starting in the summer 2017, the District built a temporary control tower and contracted with Midwest Air Traffic Control to staff the tower.
-The District added the contract to cover the holiday period from mid-December into late February 2018.
-Subsequently, the District has again extended the contract to provide full-time daylight hours staffing. - In August 2017, the District entered into an Installment Purchase and Sale Agreement with Municipal Finance Corporation to borrow \$7.8 Million to build ten executive hangars on the District property.
-The project is scheduled to be completed and occupied by the end of 2018.
+- The District constructed ten executive hangars in 2018.
+Occupancy started in early 2019. - The non-aeronautical Warehouse building is being refurbished to allow for rental to non-profit local organizations.
+It currently has some vacancy and rental income has decreased. - During the twelve-month year ended 12/31/18, operations continue to be strong.
+Jet fuel sales are up with an increase of 10% in gallons sold and 15% in net airside revenue over the previous year. - Starting in the summer 2017, the District built a temporary control tower and contracted with MidWest Air Traffic Control to staff the tower.
+The District added to the contract to cover the holiday period from mid-December into late February 2018.
+Subsequently, the District has again extended the contract to provide full-time daylight hours' staffing.

-FOR THE 15 MONTHS ENDED DECEMBER 31, 2017 AND YEAR ENDED SEPTEMBER 30, 2016
+FOR THE YEAR ENDED DECEMBER 31, 2018 AND THE FIFTEEN MONTHS ENDED DECEMBER 31, 2017